mattmakai/mattmakai.com/source/content/pages/talks.rst

 programs and how to improve your development skills to take advantage as web APIs grow increasingly important to businesses.

-Upcoming `QCon SF 2014 <http://qconsf.com/>`_ talk in San Francisco, CA in early November.
+Upcoming `QCon SF 2014 <http://qconsf.com/>`_ talk on November 5 in San Francisco, CA.

 ----